Arabian-vACC/library/docs/terminal/dubai/departures.md

 !!! important
     In all instances, departing aircraft shall **not be permitted to cross north of ORLAD** to avoid infringement of UAE delegated airspace

-    Traffic departing OMDB shall **not be issued direct to RIDAP or SENPA** to avoid proximity to south downwind arrivals
+    Traffic departing OMDB shall **not be issued direct routings when following RIDAP or SENPA departures** to avoid proximity to south downwind arrivals

     Direct KUTLI shall not be permitted if OM(AS)-03 or OM(AS)-04 are active until aircraft are clear of these areas.